Declan Kelly (businessman): Philanthropy

 Involved with a number of non-profit and civic organisations as either a philanthropist or a boardmember, Kelly has been particularly focused on Irish and Irish-American issues.
 In 2004 he joined the advisory board of New York University's Glucksman Ireland House, and as of 2009 he was chairman of the US Foundation Board at the National University of Ireland, Galway.
 As of 2012 he had raised "considerable sums" for the Clinton Foundation, as well as the American Ireland Funds and Our Lady's Children's Hospital in Crumlin.
 He has been on the board of the non-profit educational organisation Sesame Workshop since 2013, and he has also served on the board of directors for the American Ireland Fund, Cooperation Ireland, and GOAL (USA).
 In June 2015 he was appointed chairman of the American Associates of the Royal Academy of Arts.
 Kelly founded and continues to oversee the Northern Ireland Mentorship Program in partnership with the American Ireland Fund, which "enables young university graduates from Northern Ireland to spend a year working within several leading corporations in the United States."
 The stated goal of the organisation is to increase skill and experience in the Northern Irish workforce.
 In April 2020, he was executive producer of Together at Home, an online fundraising concert to mitigate the COVID-19 pandemic with performers including Elton John and Billie Eilish.
-On May 3, 2021, Kelly was removed from the board of Global Citizen after he became inebriated at an event for the charity on May 2 and inappropriately touched up to six women without their consent.
+On May 3, 2021, Kelly was summarily removed from the board of Global Citizen after he became inebriated at an event for the charity on May 2 and inappropriately touched up to six women without their consent.